yasiryagi/joystream-testing/README.md

  hiringLimit 4
  Do you want to provide optional title?
 Yes title Exeperienced Storage Worker
  Do you want to provide optional shortDescription?
-Yes shortDescription Professional operation of a storage node.
- Do you want to provide optional description?
+No Do you want to provide optional description?
 No
  Do you want to provide optional applicationFormQuestions?
-No stakingPolicy.amount 5000 stakingPolicy.unstakingPeriod 43200
+No stakingPolicy.amount 4000 stakingPolicy.unstakingPeriod 43200
  Do you want to provide optional rewardPerBlock?
 Yes rewardPerBlock 1